 Yes, Toll Collect is a service provider for the Federal Republic of Germany and the process for toll calculation on the basis of predefined route segments , as well as commercial rounding, is agreed with the contracting entity.

-I want to change my current payment method.
-What should I do?>
+I would like to change my current payment method.
+How do I go about this?>

 You can change your payment method quickly and easily in our customer portal.